shubham-shar/Hacker-News-Project/Readme.md

 * **Shubham Sharma** - *Owner* - [Github](https://github.com/shubham-shar)

 ## Pending Improvements
 - `/comments/{id}` takes a lot of time to render.
-Thinking of caching.
+Application runs a cron to fetch stories and cache them for faster response, although not all stories are cached<br>
+and comments may take longer time to render for those comments.

 ## Acknowledgments
 - [Spring Guides](https://spring.io/guides/gs/spring-boot-docker/)